shajra/shajra-provisioning/doc/ux.md

 # Brew<a id="sec-7"></a>

 Ideally, we'd install and configure everything with Nix.
-Unfortunately, for a few programs, there's no Nix expression yet for MacOS.
+Unfortunately, for a few programs, there's no Nix expression yet for macOS.
 So we have to fall back to a package manager like [Homebrew](https://brew.sh/).
 This includes programs like Firefox and Chromium.

 Though it's not ideal, Home Manager supports control over Homebrew.
 Assuming Homebrew has been already, this project will manage which packages/casks are installed, and remove any other packages/casks not specified.